 On the third floor, the playful ‘CoLab 3’ collection of themed third-floor meeting rooms is inspired by modern co-working spaces.
-The flexibly configured individual rooms include details like ping pong table, or a set of swings.
+The flexibly configured individual rooms include fun details like a ping pong table, or a set of swings.
 Emerging onto a generous terrace, the second floor’s Square Victoria Lounge is more understated.

-Up on the topmost level, the 21st floor has been transformed into a communal lounge, which slides into a more private —and restricted — for Fairmont Gold Club members.
+Up on the topmost level, the 21st floor has been transformed into a communal lounge, which slides into a more private —and restricted — space for Fairmont Gold Club members.
 Here, the designers faced the challenge of working with a very low ceiling clearance of about 8′ — not that you’d really notice.
 “At a certain point, we decided we had to emphasize the horizontality of the space,” Sid Lee’s Martin Leblanc explains, “with a long, open layout that draws the eye across the room, instead of up at the ceiling.”

-“Throughout the hotel, there’s a lot of design elements,” Leblanc adds assessing the project as a whole, “but we were very deliberate about how we placed them, with elements carried over from one space to another, to give it a sense of unity.”
+“Throughout the hotel, there are a lot of design elements,” Leblanc adds assessing the project as a whole, “but we were very deliberate about how we placed them, with elements carried over from one space to another, to give it a sense of unity.”
 More than anything, it’s the geometric floor and wall patterns that tie it all together, while more subtle repetition of furnishings and material finishes throughout the The Queen Elizabeth serve to underscore a sense of place.

 Roselys Restaurant.
 Roselys Restaurant, Nacarat Bar, The Agora,The Great Hall, Photo: STÉPHANE BRUGGER

 At the hands of lesser designers, throwing together such a seemingly cacophonous collection of design elements would make for busy, incoherent spaces.
 Luckily, Sid Lee Architecture just about have the nous to pull it off, integrating a slightly daring array of finishes and furnishings into a cohesive whole.
 In any given space, individual design elements draw the eye but almost never compete against one another.
-The results all more Kate Middleton than Elizabeth II, but all the same, the new hotel is fit for a queen.
+The results are more Kate Middleton than Elizabeth II, but all the same, the new hotel is fit for a queen.